rancher/rke2-docs/docs/install/network_options.md

 </TabItem>
 <TabItem value="Cilium CNI plugin" default>
 Starting with RKE2 v1.21, Cilium can be deployed as the CNI plugin.
 To do so, pass `cilium` as the value of the `--cni` flag.
+Ensure that the nodes have the right required kernel version (>= 4.9.17) and they meet the [requirements](https://docs.cilium.io/en/stable/operations/system_requirements/).
 To override the default options, please use a HelmChartConfig resource.
 The HelmChartConfig resource must match the name and namespace of its corresponding HelmChart.
 For example, to enable eni:

 ```yaml
 # /var/lib/rancher/rke2/server/manifests/rke2-cilium-config.yaml